COPD (Chronic Obstructive Pulmonary Disease) is a long-term (chronic) condition that makes it hard to breathe and causes mucous build-up in the lungs.

 Common symptoms of COPD

 - Hard time breathing or shortness of breath (called dyspnea)

 - Mucous build-up in the lungs (thick mucous, wet cough)

 - Feeling tired

 Sometimes, symptoms become worse or happen more often: this is called a flare-up or an exacerbation.
 A flare-up may last hours or days.
-Call a doctor for help when your loved one is having a flare-up.
+Call a doctor for help when a flare-up occurs.